 A friendly reminder: your target audience is probably not just like you.
 Devote some time to listening to—and collaborating with—your team to develop authentic, on-target campaign communications.
 You’ll attract the customers and employees that will take your institution to new heights.

-For help with a strategic, measurable campaign that resonates with the audiences you wish to reach, contact Martha Bartlett Piland direct at 785.969.6203
+For more on target audience development, see our article: The number one target audience for every financial marketer is often overlooked.
+Need help with a strategic, measurable campaign that resonates with the audiences you wish to reach?
+Contact Martha Bartlett Piland direct at 785.969.6203